-- 10) Biographical sketch.
-All principal and co-investigators must provide summaries of up to 2 pages that include the following: - (a) A listing of professional and academic credentials and mailing address; - (b) A list of up to five publications most closely related to the proposed project and five other significant publications.
-Additional lists of publications, lectures, etc. should not be included: - 11) Current and pending support.
-Describe all current and pending federal financial/funding support for all principal and co-investigators, including subsequent funding in the case of continuing grants.
-The capability of the investigator and collaborators to complete the proposed work in light of present commitments to other projects should be addressed.
-Therefore, please discuss the percentage of time investigators and collaborators have devoted to other Federal or non-Federal projects, as compared to the time that will be devoted to the project solicited under this notice. - 12) A list of all applicable permits that will be required to perform the proposed work. - 13) Provide one list that includes all collaborators, advisors, and advisees for each investigator (principal and co-principal investigators, post-docs, and subawardees), complete with corresponding institutions.
-Submit only one, combined list, alphabetized by last name, per proposal.
-Collaborators are individuals who have participated in a project or publication within the last 48 months with any investigator, including co-authors on publications in the Biographical Sketch.
-Collaborators also include those persons with which the investigators may have ongoing collaboration negotiations.
+(11) A list of all applicable permits that will be required to perform the proposed work.
+You must respond to this requirement element whether or not permits are required.

+(12) Provide one list that includes all (US and Foreign) collaborators, advisors, and advisees for each investigator (principal and co-principal investigators, post-docs, and subawardees), complete with corresponding institutions.
+Submit only one combined and alphabetized list per proposal.
+Collaborators are individuals who have participated in a project or publication within the last 48 months with any investigator, including co-authors on publications in the resumes.
+Collaborators also include those persons with which the investigators may have ongoing collaborative negotiations.
+Advisees and Advisors do not have a time limit.
 Advisees are persons with whom the individual investigator has had an association as thesis advisor or postdoctoral sponsor.
-Advisors include an individual's own graduate and postgraduate advisors.
+Advisors include an individual?s own graduate and postgraduate advisors.
 Unfunded participants in the proposed study should also be listed (but not their collaborators).
 This information is critical for identifying potential conflicts of interests and avoiding bias in the selection of reviewers.